mify-io/mify/docs/docs/getting-started/create-project.md

 `--language python` it will generate code in `py-services`.
 And when you add frontend it is being put into `js-services`.

 There is also a `schemas` directory, which is very important.
+It stores Mify service schema definitions for different purposes, one of them is an API.
 In order to support writing services in multiple languages Mify need a way to describe language-agnostic API description.
 We use [OpenAPI](https://spec.openapis.org/oas/latest.html) schemas for that.

 The main API file for your service is located at